how to rank at the top of google.

 how ux afftect seo.

 One of the things that we always try to keep in mind here at Blue Compass is that Google’s entire purpose is to provide valuable results for its users.
 Just thinking about the user and your target audience is really the key to SEO these days.
-Years ago, it was more about trying to get backlinks or trying to put in the right keywords – and that still has some power, but when it comes down to it, just providing value to your audience at a high level is the best thing you can do for search engine optimizations.
+Years ago, it was more about trying to get backlinks or trying to put in the right keywords – and that still has some power, but when it comes down to it, just providing value to your audience at a high level is the best search engine optimization tip we can give to help genuinely improve your search engine optimizations.

-One of the things we do here at Blue Compass is audit websites to see what’s working, what’s not and what the low hanging fruit are that could be fixed quickest to help improve search results.
+One of the things we do here at Blue Compass is audit websites to see what’s working, what’s not and what the low hanging fruits are that could be fixed quickest to help improve SEO and search results.
 Some of the things we find most often include:

 • Redirect errors.
 Usually with any website, if it’s been around for more than a year and it has more than one person updating it, there’s some older content or older links that we can help clean up and refresh.
 Not even big overhauls.
 If we’ve changed the URL of a page there’s a redirect in place so you can still get to that final destination, but you have to go through the bots and users have to wait a couple extra seconds to go through those steps.

 • Page load speed.
 This is one of the factors that Google looks at, and from an audience perspective, the faster your page loads the better the experience is for users.
 If someone is on their phone and they’re waiting too long for that page to load, they are very likely to take off and leave.
 So, the faster you can make something load, the better.
-That can get very technical and come down to codes, but one of the simplest things we often encourage website owners to do, is eliminate the big image file sizes.
-Sometimes we’ll see images on webpages that are 1mg, 2mg, 6mg – that’s really, really big.
+That can get very technical and come down to codes, but one of the simplest things we often encourage website owners to do is eliminate the big image file sizes.
+Sometimes we’ll see images on web pages that are 1mg, 2mg, 6mg – that’s really, really big.
 In general, we try to keep images under 100k, 100 kilobytes, which does help with load time.
-Headshots are sometimes the biggest offender of this because it shows up small, but when you get a headshot, it’s a gigantic image that could take over a full screen, it’s super high resolution and we often see a lot of compression come into play on headshots.
+Headshots are sometimes the biggest offender.
+They show up small, but when you get a headshot, the gigantic image takes over a full screen, the resolution is super high and we often see a lot of compression come into play on headshots.

 • Copy issues.
-Another thing that we often see is within the content on websites.
-We recently saw a site that was getting ready to launch, and it had maybe 400-500 words of copy on the entire site!
+Understanding search engine optimization includes looking at your copy.
+We recently saw a site that was getting ready to launch with only 400-500 words of copy on the entire site!
 It’s not a big site, but that’s not a lot of copy.
-One of the things that to consider is called dwell time or session duration.
+One of the things that to consider is engagement time.
 In general, the longer someone spends on one of your web pages, the more likely Google is to increase that in rankings because it sees that people are spending a lot of time on it and having a good experience.
 If you want to bring more value and keep people on your pages longer, try to provide really good, helpful copy that’s interesting to users.
 More copy is better than less copy.

 Lately, over the last few years people have wanted to cut down on the content on their website.
 They want people to get in, see what they need and get out.
 Unfortunately, that mentality, while it might work for some mobile users, does not work for search engines.
 If you’re not able to talk about the content and you’re not able to add value for the user – how are Google and other search engines supposed to know that this page is reliable and a good resource?
 At Blue Compass we say, if it does not have 300 words, Google is not going to consider that valuable.
 There are a few exceptions to that rule when it comes to the contact page or the homepage, but anything that is interior or talks about your product or service or even blogs need have 300-words minimum and should probably be in the 650-850-word count to start adding value by answering multiple questions about a single topic.

-• Quality images that are unique (not stock photos), add interest throughout the page.
+• Adding quality images that are unique (not stock photos), add interest throughout the page.

-• Embedding helpful videos, usually from YouTube, helps with session duration and further explaining a product or service.
+• Embedding helpful videos, usually from YouTube, helps with engagement rates and further explaining a product or service.

 • Linking to relevant pages shows users other resources on your website, helps bots figure out which pages are related and can boost ranking value.

 These are just a few things that you can consider when you’re working through your search engine optimization journey.
 We’ve been there before; it can be difficult.
 The good news is there are so many things you can do to make your website more valuable.
-So, if you ever need help with your website or with search engine optimizations, we have an awesome team of experts here.
-Simply reach out to us, we’re more than happy to help.
+So, if you’re wondering how to improve your SEO, want to better understand search engine optimization or ever need help from experts, we have a fantastic team of digital marketers here at Blue Compass.
+Simply reach out to us, we’re more than happy to help!